 75% of people never scroll past the first page of search engines.

 SEO is part of a more comprehensive marketing strategy called Inbound Marketing.
 Inbound Marketing is the practice of using particular tactics to lure people to your company or offer.
 Think of it almost like a carnival game person calling people walking by to come over and try their game.
 Inbound Marketing involves many activities such as digital advertising, content marketing, email marketing, and SEO.
 Search Engine Optimization is just one of the ingredients that help bring potential customers to a company.

 However, as a digital marketing consultant, I hear a lot of negative folklore about SEO, which often stems from people’s lack of knowledge on the subject.
-This makes sense because it leans more towards science than it does art.
+This makes sense because it leans more toward science than it does art.
 Whereas Brand Marketing tends to focus on the creative side of marketing, Inbound Marketing relies heavily on analytics and behavior.
 Thus, Search Engine Optimization is technical at its core.

-Another reason for the folklore is because Search Engine Optimization is not tangible unless you’re attuned to the analytics.
+Another reason for the folklore is that Search Engine Optimization is not tangible unless you’re attuned to the analytics.
 While it has a name, it does not have a face, and its invisible nature leads people to believe it’s not worth a company’s time.

 On the contrary, Search Engine Optimization is a significant player in the digital marketing space.
 It’s real, it works, and should be a part of every company’s marketing strategy.
 The more significant challenge will always be your investment of time and finding the right people to help you.